pinpt/rdsmysql/README.md

 go get -u github.com/pinpt/rdsmysql
 ```

+## Overview

+The goal of this driver is to support Amazon RDS load balancing for MySQL and is most effective when RDS is configured to auto scale in and out.

+Queries are transparently split to the master vs the replica based on the method used against the sql.DB.

+All `Exec`, `ExecContext` or `Begin` transactions will be issued against the master host.

+All `Query`, `QueryRow`, `QueryContext`, `QueryRowContext` queries will be issued against a replica picked at random (if more than 1 replica available).

+When the Database is opened, the driver will (in the background) monitor replica changes in RDS using the information_schema.replica_host_status table.
+When RDS is setup to auto scale in and out, the driver will keep track of these changes and load balance queries across them as the replicas change.
+If no replica is available, the master host will be used instead.

 ## Usage

 Use it like a normal MySQL driver except instead of `mysql` use `rdsmysql` and use the `hostname` to the RDS cluster as the url.